Star-Lord

 Star-Lord (Peter Jason Quill) is a superhero appearing in American comic books published by Marvel Comics.
-Created by Steve Englehart and Steve Gan, the character first appeared in Marvel Preview #4 (January 1976).
+Created by Steve Englehart and Steve Gan, the character first appeared in Marvel Preview #4 (January 1976) and being reintroduced to the main comic universe, Earth-616 in Thanos Vol. 1 #8 (March 2004).
 The son of human Meredith Quill and Spartoi J'son, Peter Quill assumes the mantle of Star-Lord, an interplanetary policeman.

 The character played prominent roles in the comic book storylines "Annihilation" (2006) and "Annihilation: Conquest" (2007), "War of Kings" (2008), The Thanos Imperative (2009), and Old Man Quill (2019).
 He became the leader of the space-based superhero team Guardians of the Galaxy in the 2008 relaunch of the comic of the same name.
 He has been featured in a variety of associated Marvel merchandise, including animated television series, toys and trading cards.

 Chris Pratt portrays the character in the Marvel Cinematic Universe films Guardians of the Galaxy (2014), Guardians of the Galaxy Vol. 2 (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019), Thor: Love and Thunder, The Guardians of the Galaxy Holiday Special (both 2022), and Guardians of the Galaxy Vol. 3 (2023).
 Wyatt Oleff portrays a young Peter Quill in the first two Guardians of the Galaxy films.
 Quill also appeared in the Disney+ animated series What If...?
 (2021).